usellm/usellm/packages/usellm/README.md

 **NOTE**: To stream messages in a NextJS application, you'll need to use the `edge` runtime.

+#### Example - `createLLMService`

-If your using the `pages` folder for routing, here's an example [edge API route](https://nextjs.org/docs/pages/building-your-application/routing/api-routes#edge-api-routes) you can use as a starting point:
+If you're using the `pages` folder for routing, here's an example [edge API route](https://nextjs.org/docs/pages/building-your-application/routing/api-routes#edge-api-routes) you can use as a starting point:

 ```javascript
 /* pages/api/llmservice.ts */